TheAEkpo/agnesekpo.com/_posts/2025-05-04-Predictions vs Prescription.md

 There was no formulary to consult.
 No BNF.
 Just data, curiosity, and a lot of Googling or hoping someone responds to your question on Stack Overflow because you could not find an exact match to your situation from the past questions other people have asked.
 In pharmacy, “I don’t know” felt like a failing grade.
 In data science, it’s where the work begins.
 You learn to live in uncertainty.
 You ask questions that may not have answers yet.
 You run models that half-work, dig through noise to find patterns, and try again when they don’t hold up.

-It’s messy.
-It’s humbling...and it’s wildly fulfilling.
+It’s messy, it’s humbling... and it’s wildly fulfilling.

 ## What Ties Them Together...